appbaseio/reactive-manual/content/getting-started/reactivesearch.md

 }
 ```

-This is how the app should look after running the `yarn && yarn start` command.
+This is how the app should look after running the `yarn start` command.

 ![](https://i.imgur.com/M7AAhTh.png)